SarbandAkray/Descrete-Math-Game-Project/README.md

 http://sarband.tk/pages/projects.php

-things I used for this game:
+things we used for this game:

 1- anime.js </br>
 2- ajax.js </br>